 We are heading for a change in the economy, as well as recognized economic experts.
 Away from having to be, free to Erich Fromm.
 Gunnar Froh, Managing Director of Airbnb in Germany, is accordingly approaching the company's approach:

-"Airbnb is so successful because we create unique experiences that are more meaningful to people than material goods, and the Airbnb study shows that society is changing in a sustainable way, and that it is more about access to personal experiences than ownership . "
+"Airbnb is also so successful because we create unique experiences that mean more to people than material goods.
+The Airbnb study proves that society is changing in a sustainable way and that in the meantime it is more about access to individual experiences than about ownership. "

 More knowledge - Podcast, PDF download, eCourse or personal advice